balintsera/exphpress/README.md

 Exphpress (pronounced as 'exfress') is a PHP clone of the famous Node.js framework, Express.
 The goal is a 80% api compatibility with it.

 It's just a hobby project for fun, but it can be useful if you need your well-known Express.js and async scalability.

+It's already faster then a default Laravel install by more than 9000 times.

+Yes, it's more than *9000 times*. 🚀🚀🚀🚀

+The reason is simple: while Laravel and every other frameworks by the way are dies after every request, Exphpress is continuously running and doesn't need to recompile and rerun everything when a request comes in.

+And it's only 4 times slower then Express.js and I'll make everything that's possible to gain upon it.

 ## Supported API calls